ChristophHornung/CodeChangeVisualizer/README.md

 - **CodeChangeVisualizer.Runner**: Console application that uses the analyzer and viewer to process directories and generate visualizations
 - **CodeChangeVisualizer.Viewer**: Class library for generating PNG visualizations using SkiaSharp
-- **CodeChangeVisualizer.Stride**: Class library for generating a 3D tower-like visualization (skyscraper per file) using Stride
+- **CodeChangeVisualizer.StrideRunner**: App for generating a 3D tower-like visualization (skyscraper per file) using Stride
 - **CodeChangeVisualizer.Tests**: Unit tests for the analyzer functionality